ploomber/ploomber/doc/user-guide/editors.rst

         product: output/report.ipynb

-Keep in mind that ``.ipynb`` files are hard to manage with with, so we recommend you to use one of the alternative options described above.
+Keep in mind that ``.ipynb`` files are hard to manage with git, so we recommend you to use one of the alternative options described above.

 To add the injected cell, follow the instructions from the :ref:`previous section <manual-cell-injection>`.

 Removing the injected cell
 --------------------------

-If you wish to remove the injected cell:
+If you wish to remove the injected cell from all scripts/notebooks:

 .. code-block:: console